The Fourth Arm (TV series)

-The Fourth Arm is a British television series produced by the BBC in 1979.
+The Fourth Arm was a British television series produced by the BBC and transmitted in 1983.

 The twelve-part serial dealt with secret agents parachuted into occupied Europe during the Second World War, following their progress through initial recruitment and training, and finally their first mission in enemy territory.

 The Fourth Arm was created and produced by Gerard Glaister, who had previously been at the helm of other World War II dramas such as Colditz and Secret Army.
 The serial starred former Secret Army cast member Paul Shelley as Major Hugh Gallagher, essentially a reprise of his Secret Army character, Major Nick Bradley, in all but name.